shader-slang/spec/01-introduction.md

 Scope
 -----

-This document is a reference for the Slang programming language.
+This document is a specification for the Slang programming language.

 Slang is language primarily designed for use in *shader programming*: performance oriented GPU programming for real-time graphics.

 Conformance
 -----------

-This document is *not* intended to serve as a formal specification of Slang, but it *is* intended to document the language with a high level of rigor.
+This document aspires to specify the Slang language, and the behaviors expected of conforming implementations, with a high level of rigor.
-As such, the text often makes statements *as if* it is a specification, and defines behaviors expected of a conforming implementation.

-The Slang compiler *implementation* may deviate from the language as documented here, in a few key ways:
+The open-source Slang compiler *implementation* may deviate from the language as specified here, in a few key ways:

 * The implementation is necessarily imperfect, and can have bugs

-* The implementation may not fully support constructs documented here, or their capabilities may not be as complete as what is documented
+* The implementation may not fully support constructs specified here, or their capabilities may not be as complete as what is required by the specification

-* The implementation may support certain constructs that are experimental, deprecated, or are otherwise intentionally undocumented
+* The implementation may support certain constructs that are experimental, deprecated, or are otherwise intentionally unspecified (or even undocumented)

-Where possible, this document will call out known deviations between the language as defined here and the implementation in the compiler.
+Where possible, this document will call out known deviations between the language as specified, and the current implementation in the open-source Slang compiler.

 Document Conventions
 --------------------